asavine/xlCppTutorial/README.md

-# xlCppTutorial
-Exporting C++ code to Excel : a quick and painless tutorial by Antoine Savine
+# Exporting C++ code to Excel : a quick and painless tutorial by Antoine Savine

 To export calculation C++ code to Excel is extremely practical.
 Excel, with all its flexibility and convenience, basically becomes the front end of your C++ application for free.